brangerbriz/machine-learning-docs/markdown/general-purpose-algorithms.md

 Classification tasks are perhaps the most traditional application of machine learning.
 A model that predicts which [discrete](discrete-vs-continuous-data.html) category a piece of input data belongs to solves a classification task.
 The number of classes varies per problem, but is always greater than one.
 Examples of classification problems include:

-- predicting if a stock will be higher, or lower by the end of the month (2 classes)
+- Predicting if a stock will be higher or lower by the end of the month (2 classes)
-- choosing whether or not an email should be flagged as spam (2 classes)
+- Choosing whether or not an email should be flagged as spam (2 classes)
-- recognizing a handwritten digit (10 classes)
+- Recognizing a handwritten digit (10 classes)
-- guessing the age of a human using computer vision (100+ classes)
+- Guessing the age of a human using computer vision (100+ classes)
-- predicting the next sample in a raw audio buffer (2048 classes)
+- Predicting the next sample in a raw audio buffer (2048 classes)
-- predicting the next move in a game of chess (10,000+ classes)
+- Predicting the next move in a game of chess (10,000+ classes)

 ## Regression

-Rather than outputting a specific class, regression problems output a [continuous](discrete-vs-continuous-data.html) floating-point number.
+Rather than outputting a specific class, regression problems output [continuous](discrete-vs-continuous-data.html) floating-point numbers.
 Examples of regression problems include:

-- predicting the exact price of a stock at the end of the month
+- Predicting the exact price of a stock at the end of the month
-- predicting the change in earth's temperature each year
+- Predicting the change in earth's temperature each year
-- predicting the amount of money an insured person will claim each year
+- Predicting the amount of money an insured person will claim each year

 ## Translation and Transcription